webrcade/webrcade-docs/docs/feeds/resources/imgur.md

 The following is an example of a simple webЯcade feed that contains the thumbnail image that was uploaded to [Imgur](https://imgur.com/) in the steps detailed above.

-There is also a tab named, *"Shortened URLs*", wherein both the thumbnail and ROM URLs have been shortened (via [TinyURL](https://tinyurl.com)).
+There is also a tab named, *"Shortened URLs*", wherein both the thumbnail and ROM URLs have been shortened (see [TinyURL page](./tinyurl.md#shortened-urls)).
 Shortening of [Imgur](https://imgur.com/) URLs is recommended as it reduces the size of the overall feed and mitigates false-positive blocking by simple URL filters.

 === "Full URLs"
     ``` json hl_lines="6"